openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   Should it only be for deployments that are present in ostree command?
   Can ostree server provide more deployment "history"?

+- What should we do if: data exists, action is "restore" but backup does not exist?
+  - It's different from scenario where backup exists, but it fails to be restored
+  - See flows below for more context:
+    - "Rollback to first deployment, failed restore"
+    - "Fail first startup, FDO (FIDO Device Onboard) deployment"
+  - Ideas so far:
+    - Remove the data and allow for `microshift run`
+      - Potential data loss?
+        - MicroShift data is not a biggest problem, it would be more of an inconvenience due to cert regeneration, but static manifests will be applied again
+        - Bigger impact: customer's app loosing reference to PVC it was using
+          - This is also loaded scenario, because if we restore, everything should restore so app shouldn't rely on "future" (from its version perspective) data
+          - Let's assume that thin-snapshot is made, and the same PVC goes across ostree deploys.
+Rollback/restore would restore thin-snapshot, so app should be just where it was before upgrade, but now it's given a new PVC because TopoLVM relies on in-cluster data which was wiped.
+    - Keep the data and allow for `microshift run`
+      - Scenario: MicroShift attempting to use incompatible (newer) data - **not possible (in theory)**
+        - 1st deployment only ran for 1 boot, so it's up for the 2nd deployment to make its backup
+        - 2nd ostree deployment is staged, booted, etc.
+        - backup fails
+          - redboot -> restore
+          - there's nothing to restore, back to start of the open question
+        - backup succeeds, data is migrated, MicroShift starts, system ends up unhealthy
+          - redboot -> restore
+          - on every following boots will restore (because there's backup) - **(Side question: how do we restore a backup not belonging to THIS deployment?
+              It is now in dir named after PREVIOUS ostree deployment id.
+Creation datetime?)**
+          - eventually rolled back to 1st deployment, backup IS there, so this isn't the question at hand
+      - Given ^, the data will be compatible with rolled back deployment and it must be a good data because system was healthy (green -> "backup")
+    - Fail to start because of "restore without backup"
+      - **Not acceptable in scenario FIDO**
+      - In FIDO example, data should be cleaned up.
+        - How can we plug into this?
+          - Maybe plug into systemd with `Before=ostree-finalize-staged.service` and when triggered cleanup "restore" status?
+            (But it means it would have to be present in the sans-MicroShift deployment which wouldn't happen)
+            - If new deployment is staged, and we have "restore" action, then clear the action so MicroShift will "just run"?
+            - Or, if new deployment is staged, and we have "restore" action, then clear the action AND clear MicroShift data (stop/kill first)?
+          - What if `red` script would inspect grub env vars for `boot_counter`
+            - If boot is red, and `boot_counter == 0`, it means system will shortly rollback, so `red`:
+              - would check if backup exists for rollback deployment (based on rpm-ostree output)
+              - if "backup for rollback deployment" doesn't exist, then don't persist `restore` (empty next_boot file)
+              - check if rollback deployment contains MicroShift RPM
+                - if not, delete MicroShift data
+                - otherwise keep the data (because it's still should be correct with rollback deployment, because backup wasn't made, so the data migration didn't run)
+  - To not have a backup to restore, making back up must fail?
+    - Failed backup -> failed greenboot -> red script -> "restore"
+      - Can we break that chain?

 ### Workflows in detail

 **First ostree deployment**